ErwinKomen/RU-passim/passim/doc/source/basicdetailsview.rst

         # [0-1] One book can only belong to one particular publisher
         publisher = models.ForeignKey(Publisher, null=True, blank=True, on_delete = models.SET_NULL, related_name="publisher_books")

-There is a many-to-one relation between Book and Publisher.
+The implication is: there is a many-to-one relation between Book and Publisher.
 How can the 'books' be added to the details view of ``Publisher``?
 The user should be able to select or describe a book and add it to that publisher.
+The user should also be able to delete a book from a publisher.
 Here are the steps:

 #.
 Forms